 Now, neoclassical theory suggests that autonomous spending, though exogenous of income, is ultimately induced by the price mechanism in the long run.
 Therefore, such spending is really endogenous, or so the theory goes, and interest rates in particular will induce the amount of private investment consistent with full-employment output and a supply-led rate of growth.

 There are numerous objections to this claim.
 One is that there is presently no strong basis in theory for presuming interest rates can play this role.
 This was a lesson of the Cambridge Capital Controversy.
 A second objection is that empirical evidence for the claim is lacking.
 From a heterodox perspective this is not surprising because of a third objection, which relates to banking operations.
 Banks do not, and cannot, lend out savings.
 As the endogenous-money analysis of PKE makes clear, loans create deposits.
-There is no supply of loans independent of the (credit-worthy) demand for loans.
-The interest rate cannot be expected to equilibrate two magnitudes (loan supply and loan demand) that are always equal to loan demand.
-It makes no sense, in this context, to think of two independent curves that cross.
-There is simply a loan demand that is met with supply.
+The actual supply of loans adjusts to the (credit-worthy) demand for loans.
+The demand for loans is far more influenced by the state of economic activity than the interest rate, suggesting (as the available empirical evidence appears to verify) that interest-rate adjustments will have little impact on investment.

 A fourth objection is that, in a sovereign-currency system, the interest rate is a policy variable, not a market-determined one.
-The short-term nominal rate of interest does not adjust automatically in response to pressures created by (claimed) imbalances in loan supply and demand, but is set as a matter of policy.
-Here, neoclassicals regard the relevant variable as the real rate of interest, which is equal to the nominal rate minus expected inflation.
-The real rate of interest is not directly subject to policy (short of government imposing price controls).
+The short-term nominal rate of interest does not adjust automatically in response to supply and demand pressures.
+Admittedly, neoclassicals regard the relevant variable as the real rate of interest, which is not directly subject to policy (short of government imposing price controls).
 Even so, unless all other prices (and expectations of future prices) can be shown to adjust automatically in such a way as to defeat monetary policy and bring about the one real interest rate supposedly consistent with full-employment output, there will be little reason to expect the real interest rate to play the role claimed in neoclassical theory, even leaving aside objections 1-3.
 In any case, the onus would be on neoclassicals to establish such a claim in theory and/or empirically.
-At this point, they have not done so.
+At this point, they have not done so

 The initiating role of spending can also be seen by considering a monetary economy at its inception.
 In particular, we can imagine the first act of government spending.